Kaustubh22327/JanSetu/README.md

 - Water and electricity shortages
 - Garbage mismanagement

 These problems are frequently **underreported or unresolved** due to **slow and inefficient systems**.
-HimSankalp solves this by offering:
+Janhit solves this by offering:
 - A digital platform for issue reporting
 - Community voting to prioritize problems
 - Real-time tracking for accountability